StreetScienceCommunity/StreetScienceCommunity.github.io/_events/2018-11-10-first_workshop.md

   image4_path="/images/events/2018-11-10-first_workshop/DSC_6941.jpg"
 %}

-We then loaded the MinION with our DNA and launch the sequencing
+We then loaded the MinION with our DNA and launched the sequencing

 {% include four_central_image.html
   image1_path="/images/events/2018-11-10-first_workshop/DSC_6951.jpg"